 School, while criticized for many things, is the cause of one major problem in today’s society: it socially misleads its attendees.

-Watching things in education these years, I’ve noticed that the system is very broken in a lot of fundamental ways.
+Watching education the past few years, I’ve noticed that the system is very broken in a lot of fundamental ways.
 Sure, the curriculum could use reformatting, the “informing” structure should be changed, and the expectations should be modified to stop forcing students to conform to perfection.
 But that’s not the real problem that one can find in today’s education.
 The real issue is a social one.

 School creates a structure for life: attend classes, learn, make friends, and get a foothold on the ways of this world before going to a “grown-up job”.
 Then, without a thought, it rips these things out of our lives.
 School creates a structured community and then tears students away from everything they’ve grown accustomed to.
 It begins something that it cannot, with confidence, complete in the student’s favor.